 For most people, it is never easy to ‘spare’ the money for pension savings and it is too tempting to deal with your current problems – your debts – and not think about the negative effect this may have on the twenty or thirty years you could be retired for.

 This is ultimately a decision that you have to make – there is no absolute right or wrong.
-However, I would suggest as a general rule that you should always aim to make at least the contributions needed to get the maximum contribution from your employer.
+However, I would suggest as a general rule that you should pay in enough to get the maximum contribution from your employer.
+Don’t turn down this tax-free handout!

 If you are currently paying in more than this, then you could consider reducing your contributions and use the freed-up money to pay off your debts faster.
 But